 This is a weekly clinic run by a practice nurse trained in asthma management.
 Monitoring of asthma/COPD drugs is carried out as well as inhalation techniques, peak flow readings and spirometry if required.
 Please make an appointment through the receptionist.

 This is a weekly clinic run by a practice nurse trained in diabetic management.
 In the clinic, the results of your routine blood tests will be available for discussion, urine and blood pressure tests are undertaken, and diet and lifestyle advice given.
-You will be contacted by the practice during the month of your birthday to make two appointments - the first for your blood tests and the second approximately two weeks later for your appointment with the nurse.
+You will be contacted by the practice during the month of your birthday to make two appointments - the first for your blood tests and the second approximately one week later for your appointment with the nurse.
 Please make your appointments through the receptionists.

 Blood pressure review clinics

 Patients on medication for raised blood pressure (hypertension) should see the practice nurse and doctor (on an alternate basis) every six months, once the medication is controlling the blood pressure.
 Please make an appointment through the receptionist or, alternatively, make your appointment with the healthcare assistant.